-Anyway, the iris and sclera are the main parts of the eye we need to worry about when we talk about “whale eye”.
+Anyway, the iris and sclera are the main parts of the eye we need to worry about when we talk about “whale eye.”

 The iris instead is the colored part around the pupil.
 When people say you have brown eyes or blue eyes, they're referring to the iris.

 And then there’s the sclera, the white connective tissue that makes up the rest of the eye.
-Among humans, you can see large portions of the sclera because humans rely a whole lot on the eyes for communication purposes (emotions or other non-verbal cues)/
+Among humans, you can see large portions of the sclera because humans rely a whole lot on the eyes for communication purposes (emotions or other non-verbal cues).

 You may not have considered it before, but take a look at your pup and you’ll notice that there is only a thin ring of sclera showing in their eyes most of the time compared to humans.

 Some researchers believe that, as humans domesticated dogs, dogs began to pick up on human eye movement and visual cues, too.
-After all, it’s a lot easier to tell someone where there’s food or danger without risk of becoming that food with a widened eye or by looking a certain direction.
+After all, it’s a lot easier to tell someone where there’s food or danger without the risk of becoming that food with a widened eye or by looking in a certain direction.

 Why Do Dogs Show the White of Their Eyes (Whale Eyes)?